nicoleathy/cce/README.md

 Standard MCQA assumes the correct answer is always present, so high scores can reflect option *ranking* rather than *verification*.
-CCE replaces one option with **"None of the Above" (NOTA)**: if the replaced option was the gold answer, NOTA becomes correct; otherwise the label is unchanged — probing whether a model can tell when no option is right, with no new annotation.
+CCE replaces one option with **"None of the Above" (NOTA)**: if the replaced option was the gold answer, NOTA becomes correct; otherwise the label is unchanged, probing whether a model can tell when no option is right, with no new annotation.

 Built on [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).